jasongrimes/fretboardfoundation/_chapters/000-front/030-preface.md

 But life is rarely ideal,
 and the length of our run is unknown.

-What will happen if our studies are interrupted a few months from now, and we are unable to return to them for years, if ever?
+If our studies get interrupted in a few months, and we are unable to return to them indefinitely,
-Will the next months of study have been well spent, making music we enjoy, building a foundation that will endure throughout our lives?
+Will the next months of study have been well spent?
+Making music we enjoy,
+building a foundation that will endure through our lives?
-Or will that time be essentially lost, with nothing to show for it?
+Or will that time be essentially lost, with nothing left to show for it.

-*Right now*,
+Right *now*,
-given the overwhelming amount there is to learn, how can we make the most progress in the shortest time?
+given the overwhelming amount still unknown, how can we make the most progress in the shortest time?
-What’s the minimum we need to learn, and what’s the fastest way to learn it?
+What’s the minimum we need to learn, and the fastest way to learn it?

 Obviously the answer depends,
 in part,